 As a first year student, you can expect to attend laboratory sessions and small group seminar discussions in the mornings, as well as screenings and observations in morning sessions at area schools and pre-schools.
 Your afternoons will be spent in lectures.
 Your optometry courses will center on refraction and functional testing in the first year.

 By the end of your first term, you will be able to independently perform a vision screening on a child.
 By the end of your first year at NECO, you will have learned to perform refractions, lensometry, and visual acuity tests and you will be able to perform some of the basic elements of a comprehensive, primary-care eye exam.

 As a second year student at NECO, your clinical assignments become more advanced: you become part of an eye care delivery team, acquire a deeper understanding of patient care, and learn how to effectively communicate with patients.
 The focus of your classroom work changes in your second year, too.
 Your courses cover advanced optics concepts, general medicine and pharmacology, and practice management.
 Your optometry courses center on ocular disease, refraction, and more advanced patient communication.

 You can expect to attend laboratory sessions and small-group seminar discussions each afternoon.
 You will also be assigned to a clerkship for one afternoon a week at New England College of Optometry (NECO) Center for Eye Care or at an affiliated practice or health center in the NECO Clinical Network.
 All of your weekday mornings will be spent in lectures.
-By the end of your second year at NECO, you will be able to conduct a comprehensive primary-care eye exam, reach a diagnosis, and outline a patient care plan.
+By the end of your second year, you will be able to conduct a comprehensive primary-care eye exam, reach a diagnosis, and outline a patient care plan.